Tyrosine kinase inhibitorFDA-approvedSecond-line

 Efficacy

-Clinical trials have demonstrated that neratinib can improve progression-free survival in HER2-positive patients who have received prior therapy.
+Studies show that neratinib can improve progression-free survival and response rates in HER2-positive patients with advanced breast cancer.

 Side effects